wootfish/eli.sohl.com/drafts/wangs-attack.md

         return (word_1 & self.mask_inv) | (word_2 & self.mask)
 ```

-This is no small detail -- in my implementation, switching from the first method here to the second method improved
-overall performance by 25%!

-We can describe all the round 1 constraints in terms of these `Zeros`, `Ones`, and `Eqs` objects.
-For the sake of
+We can describe all the round 1 constraints in terms of these `Zeros`, `Ones`, and `Eqs` objects like so:
-completeness, here's what that might look like:

 ```python
 round_1 = [[Eqs(6)],